Former Japanese Prime Minister Shinzo Abe assassinated in daylight shooting - KTVZ

 An official from the Nara City Fire Department told CNN earlier on Friday that Abe was in a state of cardiopulmonary arrest, a term used to describe the sudden loss of heart function and breathing.

 A suspect, identified as Tetsuya Yamagami, a local man in his 40s, was arrested and charged with attempted murder, according to NHK.
-It appears the suspect used a handmade gun in the attack, though the motive remains unclear.
+It appears the suspect used a homemade weapon in the attack, though the motive remains unclear.
 On Friday he was held for questioning at Nara Nishi police station, NHK reported.

-Japan’s Prime Minister Fumio Kishida said in a press conference on Friday that, “This is not a forgivable act,” adding that he would “take appropriate measures.”
+Japanese Prime Minister Fumio Kishida paid his “deepest condolences” to former leader Abe, saying he “was a personal friend, with whom (he) spent a lot of time.”

+Kishida said he had a “great respect for the legacy (Abe) left behind” and would continue election campaigning on Saturday, adding that a free and fair election must be defended at all costs.

 The-CNN-Wire